 Most hospitals have one or more Electronic Medical Record (EMR) platforms that they use as digital patient records.
 These platforms allow them to communicate and coordinate patient care among a healthcare team.
 It is embedded in their workflows and includes Computerized Physician Order Entry (CPOE) to order labs, drugs, procedures, radiology—everything.
 EMR Integration means your system can talk and exchange information with the EMR platforms at the hospital.

 Clients want to be able to order a telemedicine consult just like they order everything else.
-With integration, we are just another option on a CPOE menu, so it is seamless to their workflow.
+With integration, we are just another option on their EMR menu, so it is seamless to their workflow.

 How does EMR integration with a telemedicine platform work?

 Once the hospital orders the consult, an amazing amount of stuff happens in the back end.
-We use HL7 to take information securely from their system, and put it securely into ours.
+We use FHIR (Fast Healthcare Interoperability Resources) to take information securely from their system, and put it securely into ours.
 Our Telemed IQ telemedicine platform analyzes acuity and priority and has algorithms in the background to put the patient into the queue for a consult.
 The physician gets notified on their mobile, desktop or other device that they have a consult and they get on video with the patient.
 Literally within minutes.

-After the consult, notes are sent electronically back to the hospital’s system, again using HL7.
+After the consult, notes are sent electronically back to the hospital’s system, again using FHIR.
 The notes then shows up in the patient’s chart in the hospital EMR.

 The clients work in their system, and we work in ours.
 This helps in increasing speed and reliability.
 It reduces the issues involved with faxing (getting the fax, scanning it into the system, matching it with the patient, etc.) We are doing everything in seconds electronically which saves time and reduces paperwork.